httse9/HCPI-HF/README.md

 pip install -r requirements.txt
 ```
 ---
-## Usage:
+## Training & Evaluation:
-script.sh contains step by step instructions with all commands to generate main results of the paper.
+script.sh contains step by step instructions with all commands to generate the main results of the paper.